abyx/octopress/source/_posts/2016-02-26-what-is-the-component-router-can-you-start-using-it.markdown

 cta_form: 27514
 ---

+*Update:* The component router has finally been officially deprecated and discontinued.
+You *should not be using it*.
+This post is here for posterity's sake, but it goes to show how flakey our industry can really be.

 A new router for Angular 1.x was announced over a year ago.
 That router is usually called the Component Router, but you may have seen the name “new router” (or `ngNewRouter`) thrown around.